Monday, April 23, 2007

 A response by a viewer of KTM:

-A Serious Allegation!
+A Serious Allegation!'Why?' indeed.

 This is not a conspiracy theory; it’s a question regarding an allegation.